-- iii. assurance from the cloud service provider that data-in-transit within the cloud infrastructure is secure.
-This will include data transferred between data centres located in different geographical regions; - iv. a security assessment of the cloud service provider conducted by a third-party as well as regular assessments of vulnerabilities to the cloud service provider's IT systems.
-The cloud service provider should normally indicate to the licensee the time line for its response when a security vulnerability is identified; - v. information about the cloud service provider's resilience capabilities including how quickly data can be restored (without alteration) from a backup, in the event of an incident or major data loss; and - vi. the encryption key management process put in place by the cloud service provider to ensure that data is segregated, sufficiently protected and can be clearly identified.
-The encryption keys and channelling of data should be stored separately, whilst taking into account the materiality of IT assets, the cloud deployment model and risks involved. - 7.3 The security controls should be aligned with the nature and materiality of the cloud computing services, the criticality and sensitivity of information, as well as the classification and location of the data.
+- vi. the encryption key management process put in place by the cloud service provider to ensure that data is segregated, sufficiently protected and can be clearly identified.
+The encryption keys and channelling of data shall be stored separately, whilst considering the materiality of IT assets, the cloud deployment model and risks involved. - 7.3 The security controls shall be aligned with the nature and materiality of the cloud computing services, the criticality and sensitivity of information, as well as the classification and location of the data.